bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 // to avoid multiple round-trips to our servers. const client = new BucketClient({
   secretKey: "sec_prod_xxxxxxxxxxxxxxxxxxxxx",
-  fallbackFlags: { can_see_new_reports: true },
+  fallbackFeatures: { can_see_new_reports: true },
 });

-// Initialize the client and begin fetching flag definitions.
+// Initialize the client and begin fetching feature targeting definitions.
-// You must call this method prior to any calls to `getFlags()`,
+// You must call this method prior to any calls to `getFeatures()`,
 // otherwise an empty object will be returned.
 //
-// You can also supply your `fallbackFlags` to the `initialize()` method.
+// You can also supply your `fallbackFeatures` to the `initialize()` method.
 These
-// fallback flags are used in the situation when the server-side flags are not
+// fallback features are used in the situation when the server-side features are not
 // yet loaded or there are issues retrieving them.
 // See "Initialization Options" below for more information. await client.initialize();
 ```

-Once the client is initialized, one can obtain the evaluated flags.
+Once the client is initialized, one can obtain the evaluated features.

 At any point where the client needs to be used, we can configure it through
 `withUser()`, `withCompany()` and `withOtherContext()` methods.
 Each of